Skip to content

 The path to becoming a West Virginia game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2 years college or experience), and a clean background for West Virginia.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2 years college or experience, and a clean record are the entry bar in West Virginia.

-2. Complete education or qualifying experience — High school diploma + 2 years college or experience.
+2. Satisfy the education or experience requirement — High school diploma + 2 years college or experience.

-3. Apply and pass the entrance exams — West Virginia Division of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The West Virginia Division of Natural Resources, Law Enforcement Section stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the West Virginia State Police Academy program.
+4. Earn your academy diploma — Finish the West Virginia State Police Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.